rugbyprof/5143-OperatingSystems/Assignments/02-Shell.md

     - Make a note of any commands that do not work or are not implemented.
     - The documentation of non-working portions of the shell will be viewed favorably by me.
     - Passing of portions of the shell as working when they don't will affect your grade considerably.
+- A references section that cites any sources used to assist your group in creating the shell.
+    - Using some external code is ok as long as you follow the following guidelines:
+        - Cite the source of the code in the `README.md` and in the comments of the `driver.py` file.
+        -
 - Group Members
 - Any instructions necessary to ensure I run your code correctly.